 To be determined.
-Please contact the International Student Affairs and Study Abroad Office for more information.
+Please contact the Center for International Education and Programs for more information.

 This program is open to serious students who have a strong interest in immersing themselves in French culture and history and have a commitment to the hospitality industry.
 Students need no previous study of French to apply to the program.
 All students are required to register for credit and participate in all classroom and program activities.